TITLE: Austrian Perchtenmaske

 MAKER: Unknown

 The Bamileke people of the Cameroon grasslands are closely related to their neighbors, the Babanki and Bamoun peoples, and have similar artistic styles.
 The Bamileke society is highly stratified by lineage, with certain royal lineages exclusively entitled to wear certain masks.
-Lineage masks may represent persons, such as the kam, ngoin, or animals, and are used principally at funerals and annual harvest festivals.
-The kam mask is reserved for royalty and is the highest ranking mask, with ngoin, his wife, also highly ranked.
-Animal masks like this one are open to non-royal lineages to use, except for the exalted elephant mask.
+Lineage masks may represent persons, such as the kam, ngoin, or animals, and are used principally at funerals and annual festivals for the harvesting of crops.
+The cloth elephant mask, known as mbap mgteng, depicts an animal of great power on the African plains.
+Its use is reserved for members of the elite Kuosi Society, who assist the fon (king) in maintaining social control.

 :